 Add these rising travel stars to your 'must visit' list

-If you love discovering new travel hot spots before they blow up, you’re in luck; Airbnb has crunched the numbers, looking at destinations that have seen the biggest year-on-year bookings growth on the booking platform, to reveal the best holiday destinations for 2020…
+The holiday booking app has crunched the numbers, looking at the destinations that have seen the biggest year-on-year bookings growth on the booking platform, to reveal the best holiday locations for 2020.

 Up 729 per cent